-“To avoid season-long problems, take the time now to remove or secure anything that could attract a bear,” said Eric Nelson, wildlife damage program supervisor for the DNR.
+“Please take the time now to remove or secure anything that could attract a bear,” said Eric Nelson, DNR wildlife damage program supervisor.
 “Prevention is key.
-Once a bear finds a food source, it will likely return.”
+Once a bear finds a food source, it will likely return again.”

 Avoid bear conflicts by following these tips:

 - Any time you feed birds, you risk attracting bears.
 Avoid feeding birds from April 1 to Nov.
 15. If you still wish to feed birds, hang birdfeeders 10 feet up and 4 feet out from the nearest trees.

 - Do not put out feed for wildlife (like corn, oats, pellets or molasses blocks).

 - Do not leave food from barbeques and picnics outdoors, especially overnight.
 Standard coolers are not bear-proof.
 Clean and store barbeque grills in a secure shed or garage away from windows and doors after each use.

 - Harvest garden produce as it matures, pick any fruit left on trees and collect any fallen fruit.
 Locate gardens away from forests and shrubs that bears may use for cover.

 - Store pet food inside and feed pets inside.
 If pets must be fed outdoors, feed them only as much as they will eat.

 - Store garbage in bear-resistant garbage cans or dumpsters.
 Standard rubber or plastic garbage cans are not bear-proof.

 - Keep garbage inside a secure building until the morning of pickup.